Has your friend been talking about suicide?

 Choose What to Say

-Timing can be an important part of talking with someone about sensitive stuff.
+Timing can be an essential part of talking with someone about sensitive stuff.
 Sometimes, you might not know what to say, and that’s okay.
 If you’re unsure how to start the conversation, you might try saying “I’m worried about you” or “I’m here for you.”
 Whatever you decide, be direct and try not to act shocked by what they say.

 Ask The Question